Buck Meek

-Alexander Buckley "Buck" Meek (born July 10, 1987) is an American musician from Wimberley, Texas, best known as the guitarist and backing vocalist of Big Thief.
-He has released three solo albums: Buck Meek (2018), Two Saviors (2021) and Haunted Mountain (2023).
+Alexander Buckley "Buck" Meek (born July 10, 1987) is an American folk musician from Wimberley, Texas, best known as the guitarist and backing vocalist of Big Thief.
+He has released four solo albums: Buck Meek (2018), Two Saviors (2021), Haunted Mountain (2023) and The Mirror (2026).

 Early life

 Meek was raised in Texas and was introduced to the guitar at a young age, playing blues and folk at local venues in his youth.
 Similarly to the other members of Big Thief, Meek attended Berklee College of Music, but he did not form a band with his future bandmates until after they had graduated.
 After Berklee, Meek moved to New York City, busking at the 14th Street-Union Square and Bedford Avenue subway stations to pay his rent.

 Career

 In 2014, Meek released two EPs with Adrianne Lenker, a-sides and b-sides.
 The following year Meek formed Big Thief with Lenker and Max Oleartchik after they met Oleartchik in Bushwick, Brooklyn, recognizing him from Berklee College.
 Meek has recorded five studio albums with Big Thief to critical acclaim.
 Their 2019 album U.F.O.F. was nominated for the Grammy Award for Best Alternative Music Album.
 Meek released an eponymous debut solo album in May 2018, and Two Saviors in January 2021.
-Two Saviors was recorded at the corner of Royal and Desire in New Orleans, LA alongside producer Andrew Sarlo, who also worked on all of Big Thief's studio albums.
+Two Saviors was recorded at the corner of Royal Street and Desire Street in New Orleans, Louisiana, alongside producer Andrew Sarlo, who also worked on all of Big Thief's studio albums.

 Meek appeared in the Alma Har'el-directed Bob Dylan concert film Shadow Kingdom: The Early Songs of Bob Dylan, which debuted on Veeps.com on July 18, 2021.

+Buck Meek and Germaine Dunes (his partner) formed the band Kisser.